Concordium/concordium-node/scripts/genesis/README.md

 * `DROP_ACCOUNT_BALANCE` will, if set to a CCD amount, generate another extra account in the folder `drop`.
 Note that if you set this and `EXTRA_ACCOUNTS_TEMPLATE` then the latter is different from `drop`.
+* `GENESIS_VERSION` sets the genesis version to use.
+This should be 2 more than the protocol version used at genesis, and defaults to 6 (protocol version 4) if not set.
 * See the source code of the script for more.

 ### Example build command